neondatabase/website/content/docs/guides/partner-billing.md

 </CodeBlock>
 </TabItem>
 <TabItem>
 In this POST request, we are creating a new endpoint at the same time that we create our new branch called `Development`.
+We are sizing the compute at **1 vCPU** min, **3 vCPU **max, and with a timeout period of 10 minutes (**600 seconds**).

+See [create branch](https://api-docs.neon.tech/reference/createprojectbranch) in the Neon API documentation for more detail.
 <CodeBlock highlight="14-16">
 ``` bash
 curl --request POST \